 The start-up fee for new fiscal sponsees is $300.
 This covers the costs of setting your organization to receive grants and donations within our system.
 Once you are set up, we offer a tiered fee structure based on how much money your organization receives.
 The fee structure is as follows:

 These fees cover the costs associated with accounting, grant management, and administrative and operational guidance as needed to pursue your mission.

 No, we do not provide funding directly to our fiscal sponsees.
 As with most fiscal sponsorship programs, you are required to raise your own funds.
 Most of our fiscal sponsees receive funding from private foundations, government grants, corporations, and individual donors.
-Many of our sponsees report that they are eligible for and entrusted with larger grants because of their association with our foundation, but we cannot make guarantees.
+Many of our sponsees report that they are eligible for and entrusted with larger grants because of their association with our foundation.

 Yes.
-We only provide fiscal sponsorship to projects headquartered within the United States.
+We only provide fiscal sponsorship to projects/organizations headquartered within the United States.

 When you agree to become a fiscal sponsee, you accept the terms of our fiscal sponsorship agreement.
 As part of that agreement, you agree to undertake activities only in accordance with the express purposes stated in your project proposal.
 If you make any substantive changes in your project’s activity, it will need to be approved by our Board of Directors.

-All funds you raise are the legally the property of The Give Back Yoga Foundation, since the tax-exempt 501(c)3 entity to whom the funds are given.
+All funds you raise are legally the property of The Give Back Yoga Foundation since it is the tax-exempt 501(c)3 entity to whom the funds are given.
 However, under the fiscal sponsorship agreement, we are obligated to restrict those funds to your project with the exception of administrative fees.

 No. In fact, having a fiscal sponsor can help you progress more quickly toward becoming a viable non-profit organization.
 GBYF offers help in working through the process of becoming an independent organization if that is your ultimate goal.